 I have ordered an ABElectronics ADC-DAC Pi with two analogue input channels to enable me to monitor battery levels as I do now using the k8055.
 (I may not use the outputs at all.)
 Hat-tip for excellent customer service, by the way!

-In preparation I downloaded one of their sample code files, compiled with with the gcc C compiler already present on the RPi, and ran it for sheer devilment even though the hardware is not yet here!
+In preparation I downloaded one of their sample code files, compiled with with the gcc C compiler already present on the RPi.
+I ran it for sheer devilment even though the hardware is not yet here!

 A very small amount of code should be able to capture the two voltages and make them available to a script just like the k8055 script, though I may take the opportunity to radically revise how that works.

-One possible disadvantage of this MCP3202-based ciruit is that it measures relative to the supply voltage which might easily wobble +/-10% without harm, whereas I need to measure typically a 0.1V change in ~12V, or <1%.
-So I may have to switch to a different ADC card with a built-in reference, though even there noise/drops in the ground connection will interfere with accurate results.
+One possible disadvantage of this MCP3202-based circuit is that it measures relative to the supply voltage which might easily wobble +/-10% without harm.
+Whereas I need to measure typically a 0.1V change in ~12V, or <1%.
+So I may have to switch to a different ADC card with a built-in reference.
+Though even there, noise/drops in the ground connection would impact accuracy.